ashuftw/ashuftw.github.io/_pages/00-curriculum-vitae.md

 **Design and Analysis of 2.4m Cassegrain Antenna**
 (Performed at Indian Space Research Organisation)
-- Designed the backup structure to sustain loads from wind speeds of 60 kmph.
+- CAD modeling of Backup structure to sustain loads from wind speeds of 60 kmph.
 - Performed Finite Element Analysis.

 ---